tonyelhabr/bdb2021/README.md

 2. Discuss and implement a methodology for detecting defensive schemes on pick plays.

-3. Quantify the relative success of pick route combinations from the offensive perspective, as well as the relative success of certain defensive coverage against them.
+3. Perform analyses of the causal effects of targeted picks plays and individual coverage of targeted receivers.

+4. Quantify individual defender success in covering pick routes.

 ## Actionable Outcomes